Animal Crossing: New Leaf: Gameplay

 As in the previous installments of the Animal Crossing series, players take control of a villager who is moving into a new town.
 Upon arrival, the player is mistaken for the new town mayor and is given that position instead of being a standard resident.
 Like the previous games in the series, the game enables the player to explore their town, talk with other residents, and participate in various activities such as fishing and bug catching.
 Doing various activities or selling various items earns the player Bells, the game's currency, which they can use to purchase various items such as furniture or clothes, or pay loans used to renovate their house.
 The game is played in real-time, utilizing the Nintendo 3DS system's internal clock, with aspects such as shop opening times, species of wildlife and special events varying depending on the time of day and season.

 Animal Crossing: New Leaf introduces many features to the series.
 Players begin the game living in a tent before their house, which eventually can be upgraded and expanded, is built.
 Customization, a major part of the series has been enhanced, particularly in the player's ability to modify their character's appearance and decorate their house.
 The character's pants can be modified in addition to their shirt, shoes, hat, and accessory; and the ability to hang furniture on walls has been added.
 Features previously only found in the Japanese Dōbutsu no Mori e+ for the GameCube, such as benches and lamp posts, have returned.
 Another addition is the ability to swim in the ocean that borders the town using a swimsuit.
-Players may visit each other's towns using the Nintendo Network and can be added to a friend's list that allows them to exchange messages with one another, while up to four players at a time can travel to the tropical Tortimer Island to take part in various minigames that award medals.
-Players are able to take snapshots at any time, which are saved to the Nintendo 3DS Camera and can be shared.
+Players were once able to visit each other's towns using the Nintendo Network before it permanently lost support and service on April 8, 2024.
+Until that time, players were also able to add one another to a friends list that allowed them to exchange messages with one another, while up to four players at a time were able to travel to the tropical Tortimer Island to take part in various minigames that award medals.
+Players are able to take snapshots at almost any time, which are saved to the Nintendo 3DS Camera and can be shared.